MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/hololens-app-orientation.md

     ![Air tap a category](media/step-card-hands.png "Airtap a category")

     The item will be added to your bin and you can then place it as you would a 3D part.

+### Best practices for working with 3D content

+- Make sure that the 3D content is not in the way of the operator doing the task.

+- Keep the field of view in mind when you place assets.
+If you put a hologram behind someone, it will be very hard to find.

+- Use 3D content sparingly and with a clear goal.
+Too much content can clutter the instructions and make it harder to follow.

+- Remember that you can attach a tether to 3D content to make it more discoverable.

 ### Manipulating holograms<a name ="manipulate"></a>